 Even James Bond himself, the most famous spy in the movie world, has shown his skills on skis on several occasions, in titles such as The Spy Who Loved Me (1977), The World Is Never Enough (1999) or Specter: 007 ( 2015), a film in which actor Daniel Craig suffered an injury while skiing.

-We close our list of curiosities about skiing with a note that will please the most religious: winter sports, as well as mountaineering, also have their own saint.
+We've decided to finish our list of interesting facts about skiing with the following: winter sports, as well as mountaineering, also have their own saint.

 We are talking about Saint Bernard of Chin (1020-1081), an Italian monk and religious who founded a hospice and monastery in a rather dangerous corner of the Swiss Alps, baptized as the Saint Bernard Pass.
 In his honor, the dogs trained by Swiss monks to accompany Christian pilgrims in the area are called Saint Bernard (yes, exactly: they are the ones that carry a small barrel of brandy tied to their collar)